Azure-Samples/azurearc-samples/101/README.md

 3. Build your docker image and push to a container registry
     - If the Azure Arc VS code extension is installed, you can:
-        - Right click on the Dockerfile you selected and click on "Arc Extension: Build docker images" and specify your image repo.
+        - Right click on the Dockerfile you selected and click on "Arc Extension: Build docker images" and specify your image full name.
 Or
-        - In VS Code, press "F1" or "Ctrl+Shift+P" to bring up the command palette and select "Arc Extension: Build docker images", specify your image repo and select the Dockerfile to build from the menu.
+        - In VS Code, press "F1" or "Ctrl+Shift+P" to bring up the command palette and select "Arc Extension: Build docker images", specify your image full name and select the Dockerfile to build from the menu.
     - If you prefer the command line option, use the following commands:
     ```powershell
-    docker build -t <image repo>:<tag> -f <dockerfile path> <source code path>
+    docker build -t <image fullname>:<tag> -f <dockerfile path> <source code path>
-    docker push <image repo>:<tag>
+    docker push <image fullname>:<tag>
     ```

     for example: